wpengine/headless-docs/guides/getting-started/deploy-app.md

 $ git init
 ```

-Create a `.gitignore` file and add this config to it.
-Add anything else you might want to leave out of the repo.
+Create a `.gitignore` file in the root of your application, and add this config to it.
+(Tip: Add anything else you might want to leave out of the repo.)

 ```
 node_modules